 Another tragic situation on Earth is the widespread existence of poverty.
-Some people have inadequate shelter or no shelter at all, a lack of safe or sufficient drinking water or insufficient food.
-In some cases people experience all three of these problems.
+Some people have inadequate shelter or no shelter at all, a lack of safe or sufficient drinking water, or insufficient food.
+In some places, people are experiencing all three of these problems.
 Another frequent symptom of poverty is lack of education.

 What if the dual problems of plastic pollution and poverty could be dealt with at the same time?
 This is the aim of an organization called the Plastic Bank.
-The organization's goal is for people to "harvest" plastic waste and deliver it to plastic repurposing centres.
-In exchange for the plastic waste, the bank gives the harvesters money in the form of credit, services that they require, or useful items.
-The harvesters can use the goods that they receive or sell them.
-The bank hopes to encourage entrepreneurship in the local people.
+The organization encourages people to "harvest" plastic waste and deliver it to collection or repurposing centres.
+In exchange for the waste, the bank gives the harvesters money in the form of credit, services that they require, or useful items.
+The harvesters can either use the items that they receive or sell them.
+The bank hopes to both help people directly and to encourage entrepreneurship.

 The Plastic Bank was created by David Katz, a technology entrepreneur from Vancouver, British Columbia.
-The bank's repurposing centres are being established in areas which have both a plastic pollution problem and a poverty problem.
-The first centre is set to open in Lima, Peru.
+The bank's collection centres are being established in areas that have a pollution problem as well as a poverty one.

 The Founders of the Plastic Bank

 David Katz is a businessman and the founder and CEO of the bank.
 He travels extensively and has won awards for his humanitarian work.
 He's also a scuba diver.
-In his travels he's been struck by the amount of plastic waste around the world.
-He says that he decided to create the Plastic Bank after he visited Malaysia and found a beach which appeared to have more plastic than sand.
+In his travels, he's been struck by the amount of plastic waste around the world.
+He says that he decided to create the Plastic Bank after he visited Malaysia and found a beach that appeared to have more plastic than sand.
 Unfortunately, beaches covered by materials discarded by humans can be found in other countries besides Malaysia.
 It's a sad reflection of our habits.

 Katz has formed a partnership with Shaun Frankson, another businessman and the co-founder and CTO (chief technical officer) of the bank.
 Frankson describes himself as a "social entrepreneur".
 Katz and Frankson want to monetize plastic debris, enabling it to become a currency.
-In their view, plastic waste is a valuable commodity that is being wasted.
-In addition, they want their business to be philanthropic.
+In their view, discarded plastic is a valuable commodity that is being wasted.
+The pair also want their business to be philanthropic.
 They want the removal of the debris to be beneficial for specific individuals as well as society.

-A Plastic Bank repurposing centre will accept any type of plastic.
-The collectors don't have to classify what they find, beyond identifying that it's a plastic.
-The centre will give the harvester credits in return for the plastic, which can be used to obtain goods or services.
+A Plastic Bank collection centre accepts any type of plastic.
+The collectors don't have to classify what they find.
+The centre gives the collectors credits in return for their harvest.
+The credits can be used to obtain goods or services.
 The nature of these goods and services will depend on the needs of the people in the area.
 Examples include items such as tools, household items, and parts, and services such as education and micro-credit loans.

-Although the Plastic Bank is a social enterprise that has been established to help people and the environment, it will be run as a for-profit business.
+Although the Plastic Bank is a social enterprise that has been established to help people and the environment, it's run as a for-profit business.
 Katz says that this is necessary because the project must be self-sustaining.